Sarah White: Biography

-White will release her first full-length album in over 10 years on August 3, 2018.
+White released her first full-length album in over 10 years on August 3, 2018.
 High Flyer Recorded at Montrose Studio in Richmond, Virginia, features a dozen of White's "best songs" backed by Daniel Clarke (K.d. lang, Ryan Adams) on piano and keyboard, and Charles Arthur (Slaid Cleaves) on guitars – with vocals by Carl Anderson and Michael York of Sleepwalkers.
 Dave Matthews sings with White on "Sweetheart".
 Stewart Myers, who produced the album, also provided bass.

 White also performs with Sían Richards in the Acorn Sisters.

 Awards and distinctions

 Sarah White's song Sweetheart won best song in Mountain Stage's annual Newsong Festival in 2007.